 - How to customize your graph

-- How to change your data format
+- How to change data format in a one independent variable graph